-Long story short: we, photographers, shot too many images.
+Long story short: we, photographers, shoot too many images.

 Sometimes, there is nothing wrong doing it.

 That’s not the point: if we keep all of them whereas most of them are useless, they are drawbacks well known to photographers.
 But for many photographers, it is way too much time consuming and bothersome to make the triage manually.

 More generally speaking, there is a clear lack of automation of different steps that a photographer must accomplish before starting to really process the images.

 It is not only about culling, it is more an heulistic approach which would fit the various needs and workflows of photographers.